pulpo

 🔧 Installation

-PULPO has been deployed to the pypi index.
-Depending on the version of brightway projects you want to work on, install either the bw2 or bw25 version via:
+PULPO is available on PyPI.
+Depending on the version of Brightway you want to work with, install either the bw2 or bw25 variant:

 or

-Use this link to start a session and test PULPO
+Use this link to start a cloud session and test PULPO right away:

-Find further example notebooks for a hydrogen case, an electricity case, and a plastic case here.
+Additional example notebooks are available for a hydrogen case, an electricity case, and a plastic case.

 🧪 Tests